pulumi/pulumi-cdk/README.md

 ## CDK Lookups

 CDK [lookups](https://docs.aws.amazon.com/cdk/v2/guide/context.html#context_methods) are currently disabled by default.
-If you would like to use lookups there are currently two workarounds.
+If you would like to use lookups there are currently two options.

 ### Use Pulumi functions